mitarnik04/MicroUnit/README.md

 ### 2. Configure

-Create `microunit.config.php` in your project root:
+Create `microunit.config.php` in your current working directory or any parent directories:

 > Note: All paths are going to be resolved relative to the location of your config file.